 At some point Thrasyllus attained Roman citizenship through the help of Tiberius.
 A Roman inscription records that his full name became Tiberius Claudius Thrasyllus (T8 in Tarrant).

-There is a dispute over his place of origin.
+There is some dispute amongst historians over his place of origin.
 A number of secondary sources over the past century have said that Thrasyllus originated in Alexandria, although none of the extant testimonia seem to explicitly make this connection.

 Father of Balbillus

 The historian Tacitus says that Thrasyllus had a son who predicted Nero’s reign (Tacitus, The Annals, 6: 22), and some scholars have inferred that this son was probably the astrologer Balbillus, who served as court astrologer to the Emperors Claudius, Nero and Vespasian.
-This connection between Thrasyllus and Balbillius was first argued by Conrad Cichorius in 1922 (Römische Studien, pgs.
-390-398), and subsequently endorsed and explored by Frederick Cramer (Astrology in Roman Law, pg.
-95), although more recent scholars such as Tarrant (Thrasyllan Platonism, pg.
-10) and Beck (The Mysteries of Mithras, pg.
+This connection between Thrasyllus and Balbillius was first argued by Conrad Cichorius in 1922 (Römische Studien, pp. 390-398), and subsequently endorsed and explored by Frederick Cramer (Astrology in Roman Law, p.
+95).
+Recently scholars such as Tarrant (Thrasyllan Platonism, p.
+10) and Beck (The Mysteries of Mithras, p.
 127, fn.
-60) have taken a more cautious approach, choosing to suspend judgement on the issue.
+60) have taken a more cautious approach, choosing to suspend judgement on whether the two are related.

-I tend to side with those who argue that Balbillus probably was Thrasyllus’ son, based on Tacitus’ statement and the prominence of Balbillus during the reign of subsequent emperors.
-If we take this for granted, then Thrasyllus may have been the central figure in a family line of prominent astrologers that stretched from the 1st century BCE through the mid 2nd century CE (Cramer, Astrology in Roman Law, pg.
+I tend to side with those who argue that Balbillus probably was Thrasyllus’ son, based on Tacitus’ statement that he plans to talk about the son later within the context of Nero in particular, and then the subsequent prominence of Balbillus during the reign of Nero.
+If we take this connection between the two for granted, then Thrasyllus may have been the central figure in a family line of prominent astrologers that stretched from the 1st century BCE through the mid 2nd century CE (Cramer, Astrology in Roman Law, p.
 92ff).

 Thrasyllus’ Astrological Work